BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Animations.md

 * ```BABYLON.Animation.ANIMATIONTYPE_MATRIX```
 * ```BABYLON.Animation.ANIMATIONTYPE_COLOR3```

+Please note that by default Matrix values are not interpolated between keys which means that values are only the one from the key values even if we are between two keys.
+You can turn this feature on by calling `Animation.AllowMatricesInterpolation = true`.

 **Parameter 5** - Finally, you have to decide and enter the type of behavior this animation will take at its upper limit (e.g. will it continue on, will it begin again, will it stop at the last key value, etc.):

 * Use previous values and increment it: ```BABYLON.Animation.ANIMATIONLOOPMODE_RELATIVE```